wearefrank/ladybug/README.md

     - In the terminal run the following command `npm login`, which prompts you to log into NPM.

 ### Creating and publishing an NPM package
+- Run the command `yarn install --frozen-lockfile`, to sync with changes done by others
 - Run the command `ng build`, to build the current project
 - Copy the following files into the generated `dist/ladybug` folder
     - README.md